WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 ### `prioritizedInserterBlocks`

 -   **Type:** `Array`
 -   **Default:** - `undefined`.
-Determines which block types should be shown in the block inserter.
+Determines which block types should be shown in the Block Inserter.
 For example, when inserting a block within the Navigation block we specify `core/navigation-link` and `core/navigation-link/page` as these are the most commonly used inner blocks. `prioritizedInserterBlocks` takes an array of the form {blockName}/{variationName}, where {variationName} is optional.

 ### `defaultBlock`